 Please help me develop the animal shelter by volunteering, holding seminars at your school or company, or

-for dog food, care, and the establishment of the shelter.
+for dog food, care, and the development of the shelter.
 Happy Animals Club is a non-profit organization registered in the

 Philippines.
 Happy Animals Club is

-autonomous and independently managed by me with help from volunteers (currently my dad, he complains that he is an "involunteer").
+autonomous and independently managed by me with help from staff and volunteers.

 Happy Animals Club is not affiliated with anyone or